pabloherre/parseuri/README.md

 # parseuri
-Module for parsing URI's in engine.io-client
+Module for parsing URI's in engine.io-client with the latest security updates.